meir-retter/treasury-orders/readme.md

 - I used GPT for
   1. speeding up bugfixing
   2. Plotly Dash aesthetic improvement (css styling, getting the components aligned etc)

-I also asked GPT to suggest names for this app -- my favorite was "YieldStation".
+  3. Suggesting a potential name for this app -- my favorite was "YieldStation".

 - More exception handling, type hints, and tests could be added.
-Also the db logic could be separated out better.
+Also, the db logic could be separated out better.
 But I estimated that my time spent was past 6 hours, so those would have to be done as a follow-up.

 Potential improvements:
-- Show the current yield curve against other days' yield curves
+- Show the current yield curve against other dates' yield curves
 - Show the projected value of the user's orders after they get their money back (factoring in payments and the yield rate)